 “Sugar cravings are linked with mood swings, caused by biochemical changes in you body.
 Adjust your biochemistry and you will find yourself in control of those cravings.”

-Marilyn recommends eating unrefined carbohydrates as part of each meal such as brown rice, millet, oats, rye, spelt and whole-wheat as opposed to ‘white’ carbs including biscuits, pasta, cakes and white bread.
+Marilyn recommends eating unrefined carbohydrates as part of each meal as opposed to ‘white’ carbs, which include biscuits, pasta, cakes and white bread.
+Unrefined carbohydrates such as:

-Sadly this also includes sugar-filled foods and drinks; chocolate, sweets, pastries and fruit yogurts, as well as many savoury foods like tomato sauces, marinades and dressings.
+Sadly other foods to avoid also includes sugar-filled foods and drinks; chocolate, sweets, pastries and fruit yogurts, as well as many savoury foods like tomato sauces, marinades and dressings.

 Whilst banishing sweet food in a bid to rid yourself of sweet-tooth cravings might sound odd and if we’re honest, far too much of a challenge, Marilyn does add that small, frequent meals (no more than three hours apart), are another important part of keeping blood sugar balanced.
 Eating this often almost doesn’t allow your body time to actually build up a craving in the first place.